yaloms/h-core-snapshot/README.md

 # H-Core Snapshot
-A pre-configured ChatGPT conversation snapshot that stabilizes LLM execution mode.
+A conversation snapshot that stabilizes the execution mode of ChatGPT.

 It prevents behavioral drift and unsolicited initiative in task-oriented conversations.